mgmiddelhoek/ParXCL/README.md

 The Model Compiler was finally connected to the parser via POSIX pipes.
 Now it is integrated in ParXCL.

 ParXCL is still offered (as is) for embedded applications on the MacOS, Linux and Windows (via Cygwin) platforms.

+## building

+Before building ParX you have to install the build tool [TemplateManager](https://github.com/CvR42/template-manager).

+For the Linux and Windows platforms you also need the CBlas and Lapack libraries.
+Makefile templates are provided for guidance.